 - Our School is founded on the principles of respecting the dignity and rights of each and every individual.

 - Respectful relationships are at the core of our school community, allowing everyone to respect those they meet and to understand.

 - It is our aim that we all develop the skills needed to embrace the responsibilities of being an outstanding learner, an active citizen and make Birmingham a great place to grow up in.

 Reporting safeguarding concerns

-Please contact the Designated Safeguarding Lead (Mr Downing: firstname.lastname@example.org) if you have a safeguarding concern about one of our students, alternatively you can share information via the SHARP System (School Help Advice Reporting Page System)
+Please contact the Designated Safeguarding Lead (Mr Downing: email@example.com) if you have a safeguarding concern about one of our students, alternatively you can share information (confidentially if you wish) via the SHARP System (School Help Advice Reporting Page System)

-Birmingham Safeguarding Children Partnership If you have any concerns about the safety and/or welfare of a child or young person telephone the Children's Advice & Support Service (CASS) on 0121 303 1888 or via secure e-mail: CASS@birminghamchildrenstrust.co.uk.
+Birmingham Safeguarding Children Partnership - If you have any concerns about the safety and/or welfare of a child or young person, you can also contact the Children's Advice & Support Service (CASS):- 0121 303 1888 / or via secure email: CASS@birminghamchildrenstrust.co.uk

 'We are really pleased to share with you important and fantastic news that Kooth.com has been commissioned by Birmingham Children’s Partnership.
 The service went live on April 13th and the award winning and innovative online counselling and support service is now available to all young people aged 11-25 across Birmingham.